Hotel We Love: Front Street Inn, Wilmington, NC

 The Inn has two floors, and it retains the feel of a bed and breakfast, with first-floor rooms mainly accessed through the Inn itself and rooms on the second accessed via a balcony.
 (The Taverna suite on the first floor has a private entrance.)
 Each of its 12 rooms and suites has a different theme, from the nautical touches of the Jacques Cousteau suite to the southwestern-accented Georgia O’Keeffe; amenities vary by room size and location, but all accommodations have free WiFi access, and most have mini-fridges.
 I stayed in the first-floor Pearl Buck, a sunny, quiet, queen room with 14-foot-high ceilings, tall arched windows, maple flooring, and a selection of the famed writer’s books on the built-in shelf by the headboard, conveniently situated for bedtime reading.

-Front Street has a beautiful kitchen, with a thick-wood-beamed ceiling, blue-and-white tiles, and a vintage, workhorse oven that turns out a daily complimentary breakfast for the inn’s guests—during my stay, ham-and-cheese quiche, blueberry muffins, and two kinds of pound cake, plus fresh fruit, boiled eggs, and cold cereal.
+Front Street has a beautiful kitchen, with a thick-wood-beamed ceiling, blue-and-white tiles, and a vintage, workhorse oven that turns out a daily complimentary breakfast (during my stay, ham-and-cheese quiche, blueberry muffins, and two kinds of pound cake, plus fresh fruit, boiled eggs, and cold cereal) for the inn’s guests.

 For the rest of your meals, nearby dining options are bountiful and varied, with joints serving everything from sushi to Southern in divey digs and highbrow environs alike.
 We splurged on dinner at PinPoint (pinpointrestaurant.com), named to Southern Living’s list of best new restaurants in 2016 and serving coastal cuisine that’s been living up to the billing ever since, with a menu starring meat, produce, and seafood sourced from local farmers and fishermen.
-The fresh oysters were a treat, but the baked version, in a creamy shrimp-based sauce topped with crustaceans and panko crumbs, was a revelation; we were also smitten with the creative takes on hummus (here, made with North Carolina butterbeans and topped with crunchy julienned radish and tangy feta and green tomatoes), lettuce wraps (filled with tender slow-cooked octopus and pickled shrimp, then doused with a lick-the-plate-good garlic-chive ranch dressing), and steak tartare (perhaps my favorite—a beautifully composed plate, pickled mushrooms, caper aoli, and fresh fennel fronds cutting through the richness of the perfectly chopped meat, the house-made waffle-cut potato chips, and the intriguing, chewy texture of the cured egg yolk).
 For a light lunch or a more substantial meal, Savorez (savorez.com) is a small, colorful corner room with reasonably priced Latin American fare.
-We opted for seafood—punchy, bright tuna tostadas with pops of sriracha “caviar” and lobster ceviche bathed in an otherworldly citrus-coconut-ginger marinade—but the menu ranges from vegan to carnivorous.
-Snack-wise, Front Street Brewery (frontstreetbrewery.com), offers half-priced appetizers from 4-6pm daily; we paired a pile of light, crispy onion rings with a five-beer tasting, and we were more than sated til dinner time.
+Snack-wise, Front Street Brewery (frontstreetbrewery.com), offers half-priced appetizers from 4-6pm daily; pair a pile of light, crispy onion rings with a five-beer tasting, and you'll be more than sated.

 ALL THE REST